sebastian-zieba/PACMAN/docs/source/pcf.rst

 - The left subplot shows when the visit was observed.

-- The right subplot shows when observations where taken during an visit as a function of time elapsed since the first exposure in the visit.
+- The right subplot shows when observations were taken during an visit as a function of time elapsed since the first exposure in the visit.

 .. image:: media/s00/obs_dates_all.png